Munda Biddi Trail: Foundation

-The trail is run by the Munda Biddi Trail Foundation, a not-for-profit organisation which was formed to assist the Department of Environment and Conservation and other land managers get the trail project off the ground.
+The trail is run by the Munda Biddi Trail Foundation, a not-for-profit organisation which was formed to assist the Department of Biodiversity, Conservation and Attractions and other land managers get the trail project off the ground.
 The foundation continues to be involved in trail development and planning, including managing volunteers, delivering events and trip planning, among other activities.